-What's the difference between a stamp and a seal?
+What's the difference between a PE stamp and a PE seal?

 A "stamp" is a "rubber stamp."
 It may be self-inking, or it may need to be used with a stamp pad.
 A "seal" is a design embossed onto the paper.
 The word "seal" is also used to describe the hand press used to do the embossing.

-Is it mandatory that I buy a stamp/seal after I pass the PE exam?
+Do I have to buy a stamp/seal after passing the PE exam?

 That depends on the state in which you are licensed.
 Some states require you to obtain a stamp or seal upon registration as a PE.
 In other states, it isn't necessary to buy one unless you intend to sign off on finished designs.
 Check with your state board for what applies in your state.

-What is the required format or design of the stamp/seal?
+What is the required format or design of the PE stamp/seal?

 You should affix your stamp/seal only when you are taking responsibility for the design (i.e., when you are in "responsible charge").
 Although you could use your stamp/seal to make a greater impact when signed letters or contracts, this is generally not done.